-- Mr. Burke is a director of Berkshire Hathaway Inc., a company incorporated in the United States of America - Mr. Combs is a director of Berkshire Hathaway subsidiaries Charter Brokerage LLC, Duracell Inc., and Precision Castparts Corp., companies incorporated in the United States of America - Mr. Crown is a director of General Dynamics Corporation and the Chairman of Henry Crown and Company, companies incorporated in the United States of America - Mr. Flynn is a director of Alcoa Corporation, United Healthcare Incorporated, and Wal-Mart Stores, Inc., companies incorporated in the United States of America - Ms. Hobson is a director and Vice Chair of Starbucks Corporation, a company incorporated in the United States of America - Mrs. Rometty is a director of International Business Machines Corporation, a company incorporated in the United States of America
+- · Mr. Burke is a director of Berkshire Hathaway Inc., a company incorporated in the United States of America - Mr. Combs is a director of Berkshire Hathaway subsidiaries Charter Brokerage LLC, Duracell Inc., and Precision Castparts Corp., companies incorporated in the United States of America - Mr. Crown is a director of General Dynamics Corporation and the Chairman and CEO of Henry Crown and Company, companies incorporated in the United States of America - Mr. Flynn is a director of United Healthcare Incorporated, and Wal-Mart Stores, Inc., companies incorporated in the United States of America - Ms. Hobson is a director and Vice Chair of Starbucks Corporation, a company incorporated in the United States of America